django/asgiref/specs/www.rst

 one response content message.
 The protocol server must not start sending the response to the client until it has received at least one *Response Body* event.

+You may send a ``Transfer-Encoding`` header in this message, but the server must ignore it.
+Servers handle ``Transfer-Encoding`` themselves, and may opt to use ``Transfer-Encoding: chunked`` if the application presents a response that has no ``Content-Length`` set.

+Note that this is not the same as ``Content-Encoding``, which the application still controls, and which is the appropriate place to set ``gzip`` or other compression flags.

 Keys: